solliancenet/microsoft-postgres-docs-project/docs/02_cross_region_site_swap.md

 ### Site-swap as part of business continuity certification

-Data Architect at a large organziation wants to standardize on Azure Database for Postgres Flexible server but as part of the certification process, requires that the system fulfills the standard disaster recovery requirements for Tier-1 systems.
+Data Architect at a large organziation wants to standardize on Azure Database for PostgreSQL Flexible server but as part of the certification process, requires that the system fulfills the standard disaster recovery requirements for Tier-1 systems.

 These Tier-1 systems are required to undergo quarterly DR testing, moving workloads from one region to another then vice versa.
 So, a solution where fail-over is in line with their RTO/RPO expectations but fail-back takes a lot of time (like rebuilding a read replica from scratch) is something she wants to avoid.
 Switching should be transparent to consuming applications – no connection strings update in applications required.